danielfm/aws-limits-exporter/README.md

         If non-empty, write log files in this directory -logtostderr
-        log to standard error instead of files -stderrthreshold value
+        log to standard error instead of files
+  -region string
+        The AWS region to show metrics for (default all regions).
+  -stderrthreshold value
         logs at or above this threshold go to stderr -v value